 Canadian health-care providers have been alerted to this investigation and are advised to contact New Brunswick Public Health for further information or to make referrals for individual cases.

 18 – 85

 * In some cases, additional information is needed to determine if the cause of death was a result of this syndrome.

-- Through routine case management, the CJDSS noted common symptoms and diagnostic profiles among recent NB referrals that tested negative for CJD and with negative cerebrospinal fluid (CSF) protein panels.
-It became apparent that these atypical referrals represented a second cluster, distinct from the first, that was worth further investigation.
+- Through routine case management, the CJDSS noted common symptoms and similar potential diagnostic profiles among some recent New Brunswick referrals to the surveillance system.
+These referrals tested negative for Creutzfeldt-Jakob Disease and it became apparent that these atypical referrals represented a cluster of cases that were worth further investigation.

-- In December 2020, the CJDSS contacted Public Health New Brunswick to actively include the department in this investigation.
+- In December 2020, the CJDSS notified Public Health New Brunswick to actively include us in the investigation.

-- A memo was drafted regarding this case definition and sent to NB physicians on March 5, 2021 to inform them and encourage any health-care provider with patients that may meet the case definition for this neurological syndrome of unknown cause, to please contact Public Health, the CJDSS or the Mind Clinic at 1-506-857-5569 for more information.
+- The memo’s purpose was to inform and encourage any health-care provider with patients that may meet the case definition for this neurological syndrome of unknown cause, to please contact Public Health, the CJDSS or the Mind Clinic for more information.

 Some symptoms include, but are not limited to:

 - muscle spasms